sivantha96/react-native-trays/API.md

 ##### `replace(trayKey, props)`

-Replaces all instances of trays with the given key in the stack.
+Replaces all instances of trays with the given key in the stack. push to the stack if the stack is empty.

 - **Parameters**:
   - `trayKey: string` - The key of the tray type to replace